Run surveys. Get insights. Unlock growth.

 Some are more intrusive (like pop-ups), while others are more subtle (like a link in the footer).
 There is no single best choice.
 It all depends on your business, your product, and your customers.

-That being said, let's take a look at a few basic types of user feedback forms.
+That being said, let's take a look at a few basic types of surveys and user feedback forms.

 Pop-up forms